alco/wyvern/README.md

 First, Wyvern looks for the "layouts/base" file.
 Because its name contains a slash, its path is derived directly from the `$views_root` location.
-The `.html.eex` suffix is added based on the current format and template rendering engine settings (HTML and EEx, respectively, by default).
+The `.html.eex` suffix is added based on the current format and template rendering engine settings (by default HTML and EEx, respectively).

 Thus, it finds and renders the file in `$views_root/layouts/base.html.eex`.

 Next, it looks for the "index" file.
-There are no slahes in the name, so it'll look in the `$views_root/$templates_dir/`. `templates_dir` is another config variable, set to "templates" by default.
+There are no slahes in the name, so it will search in the `$views_root/$templates_dir/`. `templates_dir` is another config variable, set to `templates` by default.
 In the end it will find the template at this path: `$views_root/templates/index.html.eex`.

 If `index.html.eex` has a call to the `include` helper (e.g. `<%= include